HPCNow/hpcnow-labs/admin-training/slurm/05-cgroups-and-gres.md

 ### jobacct_gather/cgroup plugin

 The jobacct_gather/cgroup plugin is used for the collection of accounting statistics for jobs, steps and tasks.
-While jobacct_gather/cgroup plugin is considered more accurate mechanism, it's slower than the jobacct_gather/linux plugin.
+While the jobacct_gather/cgroup plugin is considered to be a more accurate mechanism, it's slower than the jobacct_gather/linux plugin.
 HPCNow! suggests using jobacct_gather/linux plugin for HTC and large HPC systems.

 In order to enable this plugin, we will set up the following parameter in slurm.conf: